DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 :bulb: Let us explore Why to move away from 'CENTERAL DATA PLATFORM' Architectue to 'DATA MESH Paradigm based DATA PLATFORM' (Decentralized Domain Oriented Data Product, powered by Topologies for Decentralized Data-Product Node governance with Self-serve Data Infra)?

-		Answer of the aforementioned Question is in 3 STEP PROCESS -
+		Answer of the aforementioned Question lies is in 3 STEP PROCESS -
-			- STEP 1: Let's first acknowledge **The Beauty of 'Central Data Platform'**
+			- STEP 1: Let's first acknowledge {The Beauty of 'Central Data Platform'}
-			- STEP 2: Let's then explore **The Challenge/ Bottleneck with 'Central Data Platform'**
+			- STEP 2: Let's then explore { The Challenge/ Bottleneck with 'Central Data Platform' }
-			- STEP 3: Let's then find out solution in **'Data Mesh as Solution'**
+			- STEP 3: Let's then find out solution in { 'Data Mesh as Solution'}

 - STEP 1: *The Beauty of 'Central Data Platform'*:
 Organizations of all sizes have recognized that data is one of the key enablers to increase and sustain innovation, and drive value for their customers and business units.
-They are eagerly modernizing traditional data platforms with cloud-native technologies that are highly scalable, feature-rich, and cost-effective.A centralized model is intended to simplify staffing and training by centralizing data and technical expertise in a single place, to reduce technical debt by managing a single data platform, and to reduce operational costs.
+They are eagerly modernizing traditional data platforms with cloud-native technologies that are highly scalable, feature-rich, and cost-effective.
+A centralized model is intended to
+		[a] simplify staffing and training by centralizing data and technical expertise in a single place, [b] to reduce technical debt by managing a single data platform, and [c] to reduce operational costs.

 - STEP 2: *The Challenge/ Bottleneck with 'Central Data Platform'*:
-[a] Managing data through a Central Data Platform can create scaling, ownership, and accountability challenges, because central teams may not understand the specific needs of a data domain, whether due to data types and storage, security, data catalog requirements, or specific technologies needed for data processing.
+Managing data through a Central Data Platform can create following multi-dimensional challenges, -- [a] scaling, -- [b] ownership,  -- [c] accountability challenges, because central teams may not understand the specific needs of a data domain, whether due to data types and storage, security, data catalog requirements, or specific technologies needed for data processing.
-[b]
-[c]
+		[d] Huge backlog -- 'Central Data platform' pattern works for smaller organizations and organizations that have a high degree of centralization from a team setup perspective.
+However, using only a single team often creates a bottleneck in larger organizations.
+This bottleneck causes a huge backlog, with parts of an organization having to wait for data integration services and Analytical solutions.

+		[e] Organizations adopting MODERN DATA SCIENCE solutions -- Many modern data science solutions require more data than traditional business intelligence solutions did in the past.
+It creates a huge backlog and depedencies on central Data platform team.

+		[f] Organizations are DECENTRALIZED and DISTRIBUTED from a business perspective -- Most organizations are decentralized and distributed from a business perspective.
+Having a single team handling all of data ingestion on a single platform in a large organization can also be problematic.
+One team rarely has experts for every data source.

+		[g] Microservices as an Application development pattern for Business Transcation Processing Source System -- The recent switch to using microservices as an application development pattern is another driver of long backlogs around data integration because it increases the number of data sources.

 - STEP 3: *'Data Mesh as Solution'*:
 These challenges can often be reduced by giving ownership and autonomy to the team who owns the data, best allowing them to build data products, rather than only being able to use a common central data platform.